 - 6. Development of new graduate courses (1 point up to a maximum of 3 points with credit awarded only after course has been approved by the department curriculum committee and taught for the first time by the faculty member who developed the course). - 7.
 New course preparations, i.e., teaching a previously existing course for the first time (1.0 point per course up to a maximum of 3 points). - 8.
 Arranged courses, independent study, student research for academic presentation, chairing an Honors project, supervising a Master's thesis (or equivalent), or serving on a doctoral dissertation committee at UTRGV or elsewhere (1.0 point each per year) and supervising a research intern (0.25 points per year) (up to a maximum of 4.0 points per year). - 9.
 Development reviews of classroom performance based on visits by a faculty representative from the Center for Teaching Excellence (1 point each visit up to a maximum of 2 points).
 For requirements regarding peer observation see the Guidelines for Peer Observation in the Appendix B). - 10.
-Recognitions, honors, and awards (up to a maximum of 6 points): - a. by The University of Texas Rio Grande Valley (1.0 point each), - b. by The University of Texas System (2.0 points each), - c. by statewide (3.0 points each) or national private or non-profit entities (4.0 points each). - 11.
-Incorporation of experiential learning pedagogy(ies) into classes, including but not limited to service learning, community engagement, etc. (0.5 points per semester up to a maximum of 4 points, if approved by the UTRGV Office of Student Engagement; otherwise at the discretion of the Annual Review Committee). - 12.
+Recognitions, honors, and awards (up to a maximum of 6 points):

+a. by The University of Texas Rio Grande Valley (1.0 point each),b. by The University of Texas System (2.0 points each),c. by statewide (3.0 points each) or national private or non-profit entities (4.0 points each).

+- 11. Incorporation of experiential learning pedagogy(ies) into classes, including but not limited to service learning, community engagement, etc. (0.5 points per semester up to a maximum of 4 points, if approved by the UTRGV Office of Student Engagement; otherwise at the discretion of the Annual Review Committee). - 12.
 Study abroad or teaching abroad (1.0 points per semester up to a maximum of 4 points). - 13.
-Teaching an online class during a regular semester session (0.25 points per class per semester up to a maximum of 4 points in each 6 year evaluation cycle).
+Teaching an online class during a regular semester session (0.25 points per class per semester up to a maximum of 4 points in each 6 year evaluation cycle). - 14.
+Teaching a course during a regular semester via Interactive Television (ITV) that involves holding at least five (5) regular classes on a campus that is not the faculty member's assigned home campus (0.5 points per course per semester). - 15.
+Teaching a face-to-face course during a regular semester at a site or campus that is not the faculty member's assigned home campus (1.0 points per course per semester).

-RESEARCH & SCHOLARSHIP

-(Assistant to Associate)
+RESEARCH & SCHOLARSHIP (Assistant to Associate)

-The minimum research/scholarship required to meet expectations for promotion from Assistant Professor to Associate Professor is (1) the authorship, since their last promotion, of at least four (4) peer reviewed publications with at least two (2) articles in refereed journals (may include up to 2 peer-reviewed book chapters), (2) the faculty member shall be the sole or lead author on at least one (1) of the four (4) publications, (3) the accumulation of at least 15 Activity points from the list of Activities below, (4) an a written Significance Narrative describing the significance of the faculty member's publications.
+The minimum research/scholarship required to meet expectations for promotion from Assistant Professor to Associate Professor is (1) the authorship of at least four (4) reputable peer reviewed publications9 with at least two (2) articles in reputable peer reviewed journals (may include up to 2 peer-reviewed book chapters), (2) the faculty member shall be the sole or lead author on at least one (1) of the four (4) publications, (3) the accumulation of at least 15 Activity points from the list of Activities below, (4) an a written Significance Narrative describing the significance of the faculty member's publications.
 All of these publications must be included in the candidate's dossier (see Appendix D.1).